mlavi/hugo/content/post/artifact_repositories.md

 tags = ["artifact", "build", 'distribution',] title = 'Artifact Repositories'
 +++
-The past: desktop builds uploaded to FTP server, the present: global artifact delivery networks.
+The past: desktop builds uploaded to the FTP server; the present: global artifact delivery networks.
 Release management and artifact repositories are they way we deliver software and infrastructure today.
 <!--more-->
 ### Ship the Bits